-When an incoming packet buffer (pjsip_rx_data) is passed around to modules, a module can put module specific data in the appropriate index in mod_data, so that the value can be picked up later by the module or by application.
-For example, the transaction layer will put the matching transaction instance in the mod_data, and user agent layer will put the matching dialog instance in the mod_data too.
-Application can retrieve the value calling pjsip_rdata_get_tsx() or pjsip_rdata_get_dlg(), which is a simple array lookup function as follows:
+When an incoming packet buffer (pjsip\rx\data) is passed around to modules, a module can put module specific data in the appropriate index in mod\data, so that the value can be picked up later by that module or by application.
+For example, the transaction layer will put the matching transaction instance in the mod\data, and user agent layer will put the matching dialog instance in the mod\data too.
+Application can retrieve the value calling pjsip\rdata\get\tsx() or pjsip\rdata\get\dlg(), which is a simple array lookup function as follows:

+'''

-''' // This code can be found in sip_transaction.c
+// This code can be found in sip_transaction.c

 static pjsip_module mod_tsx_layer;

 pjsip_transaction pjsip_rdata_get_tsx(pjsip_rx_data rdata)

 {

 return rdata->endpt_info.mod_data[mod_tsx_layer.id];

 }

 '''

-Code 4 Accessing Module Specific Data
+Code 6 Accessing Module Specific Data

-1.2.7 Callback Summary
+2.1.7 Callback Summary

 The following table summarizes the occurrence of an event and the triggering of particular callbacks.
-The on_tsx_state() callback will of course only be called when application has chosen to process a request statefully.
+The on\tsx\state() callback will of course only be called when application has chosen to process a request statefully.

-Event on_rx_request() Or on_tsx_state() ١ ------- -------------------- ---------------- --- on_rx_response() Receipt of new requests or responses Called Called Receipt retransmissions of requests or responses.
-Called ONLY when priority number is lower than transaction layer 1 Not Called Transmission of new requests or responses.
+Event on_rx_request() Or on_rx_response() on_tsx_state() Receipt of new requests or responses Called Called Receipt retransmissions of requests or responses.
+Called ONLY when priority number is lower than transaction layer Not Called Transmission of new requests or responses.
 Not Called Called Retransmissions of requests or responses.
 Not Called Not Called Transaction timeout Not Called Called Other transaction failure events (e.g. DNS query failure, transport failure) Not Called Called